 Perhaps one of San Francisco’s biggest draws its close proximity to the Sierra Nevada mountains.
 Just a few hours away from San Francisco, you’ll find yourself at the doorstep of some of America’s most loved outdoor destinations like the uber-popular Yosemite National Park or superlative Lake Tahoe.

-There are plenty of trails crisscrossing these mountains, many of which you’ll knock your socks off.
-Check out our list of the best hikes in California.
+There are plenty of epic Californian trails crisscrossing these mountains, many of which you’ll knock your socks off.

 yosemite in sierra nevada california